Skip to content

 Firmware and Data Profile Reference for Hyperion Energy Meter

 The Hyperion Energy Meter (Sentinum) transmits energy data via the MIOTY protocol.
-This document describes the payload structure, profiles, and field definitions (from firmware v1.3 onwards).
+This document describes the payload structure, profiles, and field definitions (starting with firmware v1.3).

 • Type EUI: FCA84A0000000006